 On December 22, 2016, the Special Operations Group (SOG) of JK Police and Army’s 13 RR unit cordoned off Parray Mohalla of Hajin town in Bandipora, after receiving specific inputs about the presence of two militants in a residential house.
 Within minutes there was an exchange of fire.
 But as locals heard gunshots, they got out of their houses and began protesting.
 This helped the militants to flee from the spot.
 They (locals) braved cold weather and flying bullets to help militants escape the siege.

 Since last one year police makes announcements and appeals, using loudspeakers, asking people to avoid getting closer to the encounter site, but it has little effect.

 In north Kashmir recently, the police withdrew all mobile phones excepting BSNL, to avoid a gathering in Bomai.
 It succeeded till the operation was over and the mixed contingent of cops and soldiers was “attacked” as they were leaving the venue.

 “There was a time when if security forces fired on the street, people wouldn’t come out for days, Today, people are attacking police stations, attacking army camps.”
 Al-Jazeera reported recently.
 “India used fear as a weapon of war, but it overused it.”

-Insisting that Kashmir should have parenting and not policing, society rather than security and eldership rather than leadership, Parra says society, as a whole, should stop using youth as a commodity: throwing stones one day, becoming audience in rally of mainstream politician the other day and then standing in a queue to have IAY later.
-“Our problem is not India, Pakistan, Hurriyat or NC, our problem is 8-year-old child on street,” Parra said.
+Insisting that Kashmir should have parenting and not policing, society rather than security and eldership rather than leadership, Parra says society, as a whole, should stop using youth as a commodity: throwing stones one day, becoming audience in a rally of mainstream politician the other day and then standing in a queue to have IAY later.
+“Our problem is not India, Pakistan, Hurriyat or NC, our problem is an 8-year-old child on street,” Parra said.
 “Even if I defeat him, it is still not my victory”.